Symphony-MoE: Harmonizing Disparate Pre-trained Models into a Coherent Mixture-of-Experts: 1 Introduction

 The core contributions of this work are threefold:

-(1) We investigate the problem of upcycling multiple identically architected yet independently pretrained models into a unified Mixture-of-Experts (MoE) system.
-We identify \textit{parameter space misalignment} as a key barrier to this process..
+(1) We investigate the problem of upcycling multiple identically architected yet independently pretrained models into a unified MoE model.
+We identify \textit{parameter space misalignment} as a key barrier to this process.

-(2) We introduce a lightweight framework that addresses expert incompatibility without gradient-based training, combining layer-aware fusion and activation-driven functional alignment to preserve the specialized knowledge embedded in each source model.
+(2) We introduce a harmonization framework that addresses expert incompatibility, combining layer-aware fusion and activation-driven functional alignment to preserve the specialized knowledge embedded in each source model.

-(3) Through comprehensive experiments on in-distribution and out-of-distribution datasets, we show that our method achieves strong performance and generalizes well to out-of-distribution settings, demonstrating the feasibility of upcycling disparate pre-trained models into unified expert systems.
+(3) Through comprehensive experiments on in-distribution and out-of-distribution datasets, we show that our method achieves strong performance and generalizes well to out-of-distribution settings, demonstrating the feasibility of harmonizing disparate pre-trained models into a coherent MoE.